Nischal-ic/8-bit-Pipelined-ALU-RTL-Design-in-Verilog/README.md

-# 8 bit Pipelined ALU RTL Design in Verilog
+# 8 bit ALU RTL Design in Verilog

 *The purpose of this project is to design and verify an 8-bit Arithmetic Logic Unit (ALU) using Verilog HDL to perform basic arithmetic and logical operations with status flag generation.*